Stop Collectors from Contacting You

 This is not a dispute letter.
 The debt will continue to be reported to the three credit reporting agencies.

-If you would like help with a debt collection case, call Vermont Legal Aid at 1-800-889-2047 to be screened for services or connected to an agency that may help.
+If you would like help with a debt collection case, call Legal Services Vermont and Vermont Legal Aid at 1-800-889-2047 to be screened for services or connected to an agency that may help.

 Tell Creditors Not to Call You at Work

 Use this letter to tell creditors to stop calling you at work.
 This letter will only stop the calls to your work.
-If you would like to stop other debt collection calls, read about what debt collectors can and cannot do, and try our form letter to stop debt collection calls.
+If you would like to stop other debt collection calls, read about what debt collectors can and cannot do, and try our form letter to stop debt collection calls (see above).

 These form letters will not stop the debt collector from taking other legal action.
 Even if you send a creditor this letter, they may still be able to: